fluid-checkout/fluid-checkout/readme.txt

 * Improved: RTL support on account address edit screens.
 * Improved: Utility colors (success, error, alert, info) to meet accessibility constrast criterias.
-* Improved: Do not load checkout assets on order received page.
+* Improved: Do not load checkout assets on other pages.
 * Improved: Renamed `account-page-address` style handle and files to `edit-address-page` to better indicate where the styles are loaded and keep consistency across the plugins.
 * Fixed: Lite version should not affect order pay or order received pages or when user must log in before being able to checkout.
 * Fixed: Remove progress bar if cart is expired.